 9. Rest dough on top of the stove while heating your oven to 500°C

-10. Bake in a covered Dutch oven for 25 minutes then turn oven down to 450°C and remove the lid.
+10. Bake in a covered Dutch oven for 25 minutes then reduce the heat to 450°C and remove the lid.
 Bake for another 25 minutes

 11. Cool well before slicing and enjoy.